TodePond/TodePondDotCom/wikiblogarden/blending/critiques/readme.md

 Take note of the context in which my work is placed, and consider any relevant subtext.

 What character or narrative voice am I speaking in?
-What does that tell you?
+What does it tell you about my message?
 Was it a good choice?

 You may assume that what I have presented is exactly what I intended to present.